nicebread/FOMO-Psy/README.md

-# Course material for "Formale Modellierung in der Psychologie"
+# Course material for "Introduction to Formal modeling in Psychology" (FOMO-Psy)

 This is the source code of the Quarto website.
 See the rendered website at [https://nicebread.github.io/FOMO-Psy/](https://nicebread.github.io/FOMO-Psy/).

-*Note: The material will (initially) be a crude mixture of German and English.
-Your mileage may vary.*
+*Note: While most content is in English, some administrative parts are in German.*

 ## Compilation / dependencies